 On the death of a member not qualifying for death benefits, the accumulated member contributions and interest will be paid to the beneficiary.
-Any member terminating service when not eligible for another form of benefit is paid a refund of the accumulated contributions and interest.
-Other terminating members may elect to receive a lump sum payment of a portion of the present value of their benefit, not to exceed their accumulated contributions and interest.
+Upon application, a member terminating service when not eligible for another form of benefit is paid a refund of the accumulated contributions and interest.
+Other terminating members may elect to receive a lump sum payment of a portion of the present value of their benefit, not to exceed their accumulated contributions and interest under Option 4 as part of the members' option.
 Their lump sum payment results in a decrease to the annuity benefit otherwise payable.